alchemistwu/CSI5137Project/README.md

 -ori_csv [directory to training csv in downloaded dataset] -train_dir [for saving training data] -test_dir [for saving test data] -window`

-* Note that: Use one single directory for all the experiments.
+* Note that: The outstanding row based method and the continous sliding window method should share same directories.
   Since a postfix "row" will be automatically added to the directory you put if the outstanding row based method is selected.

 ### Training
 * To train a DenseNet model with outstanding row(similarly you do not need to change the directories for training